Road to Salina

 Road to Salina Trailers

-Jonas is on the road to Salina.
-He stops at a gas station/restaurant and its owner, Mara, is struck by his resemblance to her dead son, Rocky.
-He decides to stay on and meets Mara's friend Warren and Rocky's sister Billie, but dark facts are to be revealed about the death of Rocky.
+Jonas, a young drifter, is wandering in a deserted area on the road to Salina, Mexico.
+He stops at a desolate roadside service station when Mara, the owner, identifies him as her son Rocky, who disappeared four years ago.
+Feeling sorry for Mara, he decides to stay on and meets Mara's friend Warren and Rocky's sister Billie, but dark facts are to be revealed about the disappearance of Rocky.

 Reviews